 After falling in love with Bengals (they are quite special after all), one of the first questions people ask is: are Bengal cats illegal where I live?

-The tables below indicate where Bengals cats are illegal or restricted, and where a permit, pedigree papers or registration are required.
+The tables below indicate where Bengals cats are illegal or restricted, and where a permit, pedigree papers, or registration are required.
 In many cases, laws and regulations refer to the animal’s generation.
 To better understand Bengal cat generations and the filial scale (F1, F4, SBT, etc.), you can refer to this article.

 Keep in mind that laws can change at any time, so make sure to double-check any information on your government’s website.

-A quick note about Bengal cat restrictions and bans
+About Bengal cat restrictions and bans

 This misconception has led to many jurisdictions prohibiting or restricting the ownership of Bengal cats.
 For this reason, it is crucial to know your local regulations before adopting a Bengal.

-These are the restrictions for the United States, Canada, Europe and Australia:
+These are the restrictions for the United States, Canada, Europe, and Australia:

 Are Bengal cats illegal in the United States?